harness/harness-cd-community/docker-compose/harness/README.md

 ## Advanced Configuration
 ### How to deploy the Harness Delegate to a separate environment
-You simply need to set the `HARNESS_HOST` environment variable, see [Set hostname environment variable](#set-hostname-environment-variable) below.
-### Set hostname environment variable
-1) Set the `HARNESS_HOST` environment variable, this should be the IP address or hostname of the machine where you are deploying Harness.
-You cannot use `localhost`.
+You simply need to set the `HARNESS_HOST` environment variable.
+This should be the IP address or hostname of the machine where you are deploying Harness.
+You cannot use **localhost** for this variable.
    Example,
    ```shell
    export HARNESS_HOST="192.168.0.1"